MateoDib/Manual_Coding_App/README.md

 This repository provides the public code and documentation used in the open-science release accompanying the paper **"Using AI-led semi-structured interviews to explore the connection between Carbon Tax narratives and climate anxiety"**, co-authored by **Matéo Dib, Thibaut Arpinon, and Bérangère Legendre**.

 The repository is designed for transparency: it documents how the coding and harmonization were conducted, and it provides reusable applications for other qualitative projects.
-It does **not** publish the interview databases, participant responses, coder workbooks, LLM checkpoints, or agreement reports, because these materials may contain sensitive participant-level information.
+It does **not** publish the interview databases, participant responses, coder workbooks, or agreement reports, because these materials may contain sensitive participant-level information.

 ## What the Apps Do